audioslave182/class-10-computer-engineering-notes/README.md

 # Computer-engineering-notes
-A repository containing notes and question papers for Class 10 Computer Engineering.
+A repository containing notes and question papers for Computer Engineering.